 Automated migration through a Tines Story

-Tines offers a migration workflow that manages the promotion of stories from a non-production tenant to a production tenant using the Tines API.
-It is important to note that although most Tines components can be automatically migrated, there are limitations to the API.
+Tines Stories offers a migration workflow that manages the promotion of stories from a non-production tenant to a production tenant using the Tines Stories API.
+It is important to note that although most Tines Stories components can be automatically migrated, there are limitations to the API.

 This automated approach is ideal for the story migration workflow itself, ensuring consistency and reducing human error.
 In the following section, we'll walk through the process of setting up an automated story migration system.